VFPX/Win32API/samples/sample_590.md

 The CryptKeyHelper class defined in the code sample below is a wrapper around Windows API Cryptography functions.
 It implements methods allowing to generate a random cryptographic key, to export the key to a specified file, and to import a key from a specified file.
 ***

-## Before you begin:
-The *CryptKeyHelper* class defined in the code sample below is a wrapper around *Windows API Cryptography* functions.
-It implements methods allowing to generate a random cryptographic key, to export the key to a specified file, and to import a key from a specified file.

-***

 ## Code:
 ```foxpro
 #DEFINE CALG_DES 0x00006601  && 56 bits